MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/sharepoint.md

 If you want to download files of specific subfolders, modify the previously deployed conditional to check the desired condition.
 For example, the following condition checks whether the current item's name is any other than 2022.

 > [!NOTE]
-> Although you could use a new nested **If** action, combining the checks in only one conditional makes the desktop flow easier to read.
+> Although you could use a new nested **If** action, combining the checks in only one conditional makes the desktop flow less complicated and easier to read.

-If you want to download only files of a specific type, add a conditional before retrieving the file contents that check whether the file name contains a particular extension.
+If you want to download only files of a specific type, add a conditional before retrieving the file contents to check whether the file name contains a particular extension.

 ### How to upload a local file to SharePoint